-We highly recommend that you do not use school or employer issued email addresses as these are normally deactivated upon departure from the school/employer.
+We highly recommend that you do not use school- or employer-issued email addresses, as these are normally deactivated upon departure from the school/employer.

 Make McMaster a Safe Sender

-Although the last day to apply and submit all required documentation for September 2018 entry is April 1, McMaster cannot guarantee a timely review of applications will occur for applicant files where all required documentation has not been submitted by February 1, especially for limited enrollment programs that may become full prior to April 1.
+Although the last day to apply and submit all required documentation for fall 2022 admission is April 1, 2022, we cannot guarantee a timely review of your application if you do not submit all required documentation by February 1, 2022, especially for limited enrollment programs that may become full prior to April 1, 2022.

-Document Evaluation Fee (Non-Refundable)
+Document Evaluation Fee (Non-refundable)

 - Those who are currently attending full‑time academic study in the final year of an Ontario Secondary School Diploma program.